couetilc/react-social-icons/README.md

    network's domain name.
 Set the property `icon` to `"M 0,0 H 64 V 64 H 0 Z"`.
    Set the property `mask` to the copied value from Step 6.
 Set the property `color` to the social network's brand color.
-8. Commit your changes and create a PR against master at https://github.com/jaketrent/react-social-icons, where it will be reviewed and merged.
+8. Commit your changes and preview the new icon by running `npm start` and visiting `http://localhost:1234` in your web browser.
+Once you're happy with the result, create a PR against master at https://github.com/jaketrent/react-social-icons, where it will be reviewed and merged.
 Thank you for contributing!